Mabel Suffield Tolkien: Life

 Mabel Suffield was born in 1870 in Birmingham, the second daughter of John Suffield and his wife Emily, née Sparrow.
 The family was prosperous until Suffield's drapery business was closed when the site was redeveloped in 1886.

 When Mabel was eighteen, she received a proposal of marriage from Arthur Tolkien, a bank clerk, who was thirteen years her senior.
 Her father did not allow a formal betrothal on the grounds that Mabel was too young and Arthur was unable to support her.
-Arthur moved to Bloemfontein, South Africa, to become the manager of the Bloemfontein branch of the Bank of Africa, and Mabel joined him in March 1891.
+Arthur moved to Bloemfontein, Orange Free State, to become the manager of the Bloemfontein branch of the Bank of Africa, and Mabel joined him in March 1891.
 They married in Cape Town on 16 April 1891.

 The couple had two sons, John Ronald Reuel (b.
 3 January 1892) and Hilary Arthur (b.
-18 February 1894); J.R.R.'s health struggled in the South African climate.
+18 February 1894); J.R.R.'s health struggled in the Southern African climate.
 In April 1895, Mabel brought her sons to England for a visit.
 Arthur, who had remained in Bloemfontein to work, contracted rheumatic fever and died in February 1896.
 After staying with her parents, Mabel moved with her sons to a cottage near Sarehole Mill, Birmingham, which she rented by using the proceeds from Arthur's share in a gold mine and support from her family.

 In 1900, Mabel and her sister May Incledon converted to Catholicism.
 Her family disapproved: her father (a Unitarian) disowned her, and her brother-in-law Walter Incledon (an Anglican), who had been assisting her financially, withdrew his support.
 May was forbidden by her husband to attend Catholic services, but Mabel persevered in her faith, taking her sons to Mass and arranging for them to attend a school conducted by the Birmingham Oratory, where she rented a house next door.